xulihang/image-translation-server/README.md

 # image-translation-server

-A Python Flask server calling ImageTrans to translate images like manga, comics, manhua, webtoon, etc.
+A Python Flask server providing APIs for calling ImageTrans to translate images like manga, comics, manhua, webtoon, etc.